swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

 		head $datafile
 	done

-**COPY TO ETHERPAD
+**Student Exercise**
-Write a for loop that, for each datafile, prints the name of the file and then runs goostats on it**
+> Write a for loop that, for each datafile, prints the name of the file and then runs goostats on it.

-Really want to store the output
+Maybe we don't just want to run `goostats`, we want to run it and save the data in another file, one output file for each data file.
+To do this, we just need to add a redirect to the program we've already written.

     for datafile in *.txt
 	do